itsmeterada/sber-swap-gui/README.md

 - Simple drag and drop interface
 - Swap faces in images
 - Super resolution enhancement option for source face image
-- Support for both Ailia and ONNX runtime
+- Support for both ailia SDK and ONNX runtime(see the original [repo](https://github.com/axinc-ai/ailia-models/tree/master/face_swapping/sber-swap) for the implementation)
 - Adjustable IOU threshold for face detection

 ## Requirements